-- As a consequence of the investigative interview with the child, it may be necessary for the Child Protection Worker to remove the child from the parent/caregiver by way of apprehension.
-In that instance, the Child Protection Worker will advise the Principal or designate. - In those situations where the Child Protection Worker has determined the need to apprehend a child from a school, when this decision is not a result of an in-school interview, the Child Protection Worker will contact the Principal prior to attendance at the school. - Where a warrant for the apprehension of the child has been issued, a copy of the warrant shall be provided to the Principal or designate. - Where the risk to the child is imminent and there is no less intrusive course of action available to protect the child, the child may be apprehended and removed from the school by the Child Protection worker without a warrant.
+- It may be necessary for the Child Protection Worker to remove the child from the parent/caregiver by way of apprehension.
+In that instance, the Child Protection Worker will advise the Principal or his/her designate. - In situations where the Child Protection Worker has determined the need to apprehend a child from a school, when this decision is not a result of an in-school interview, the Child Protection Worker will contact the Principal prior to attendance at the school. - Where a warrant for the apprehension of the child has been issued, a copy of the warrant shall be provided to the Principal or designate.

+Where the risk to the child is imminent and there is no less intrusive course of action available to protect the child, the child may be apprehended and removed from the school by the Child Protection worker without a warrant.